Isaac Watts

 Isaac Watts (17 July 1674 – 25 November 1748) was an English Congregational minister, hymn writer, theologian, and logician.
 He was a prolific and popular hymn writer and is credited with some 750 hymns.
-His works include "When I Survey the Wondrous Cross", "Joy to the World", and "Our God, Our Help in Ages Past".
-He is recognized as the "Godfather of English Hymnody"; many of his hymns remain in use today and have been translated into numerous languages.
+His works include "When I Survey the Wondrous Cross", "Joy to the World", and "O God, Our Help in Ages Past".
+He is recognised as the "Godfather of English Hymnody"; many of his hymns remain in use today and have been translated into numerous languages.

 Life

 Watts was born in Southampton, Hampshire, England, in 1674 and was brought up in the home of a committed religious nonconformist; his father, also Isaac Watts, had been incarcerated twice for his views.
 Watts had a classical education at King Edward VI School, Southampton, learning Latin, Greek, and Hebrew.

 Watts displayed a propensity for rhyme from an early age.
 He was once asked why he had his eyes open during prayers, to which he responded:

 He received corporal punishment for this, to which he cried:

 Watts could not attend Oxford or Cambridge because he was a nonconformist and these universities were restricted to Anglicans—as were government positions at the time.
 He went to the Dissenting Academy at Stoke Newington in 1690.
 Much of the remainder of his life centred on that village, which is now part of Inner London.

 Following his education, Watts was called as pastor of a large independent chapel in London, Mark Lane Congregational Chapel, where he helped train preachers, despite his poor health.
 He held religious opinions that were more nondenominational or ecumenical than was common for a nonconformist Congregationalist.
 He had a greater interest in promoting education and scholarship than preaching for any particular sect.

 Watts took work as a private tutor and lived with the nonconformist Hartopp family at Fleetwood House on Church Street in Stoke Newington.
 Through them, he became acquainted with their immediate neighbours Sir Thomas Abney and Lady Mary.
 He eventually lived for a total of 36 years in the Abney household, most of the time at Abney House, their second residence.
 (Lady Mary had inherited the manor of Stoke Newington in 1701 from her late brother Thomas Gunston.)

 On the death of Sir Thomas Abney in 1722, his widow Lady Mary and her unmarried daughter Elizabeth moved all her household to Abney House from Hertfordshire, and she invited Watts to continue with them.
 He particularly enjoyed the grounds at Abney Park, which Lady Mary planted with two elm walks leading down to an island heronry in the Hackney Brook, and he often sought inspiration there for the many books and hymns that he wrote.

 Watts lived at Abney Hall in Stoke Newington until his death in 1748; he was buried in Bunhill Fields.
 He left an extensive legacy of hymns, treatises, educational works, and essays.
 His work was influential amongst nonconformist independents and religious revivalists of the 18th century, such as Philip Doddridge, who dedicated his best-known work to Watts.